What Taproot Could Mean for Bitcoin Investors

 - Taproot lays the groundwork and foundation for potentially interesting use cases down the road that developers can build on – both from a protocol-wide level and a company-by-company level.

 In short, while the Taproot upgrade is a monumental part of the history of Bitcoin, there is still work to be done.
-A relatively popular cartoon that surfaces around important times in Bitcoin history, such as around the halving, does a great job showing this.
-The cartoon shows a stick figure hunched over a computer watching Bitcoin blocks being mined with a serious look on its face.
+A relatively popular cartoon that surfaces around important times in Bitcoin’s history, such as around the halving, does a great job showing this.
+The cartoon shows a stick figure with a serious look on its face, hunched over a computer watching Bitcoin blocks being mined.
 When the miners mine block 709,632, the stick figure raises some fireworks above its head.
-After that, its back to seriously watching the blockchain.
+After that, it’s back to seriously watching the blockchain.

 IYKYK 🥕 https://t.co/TIiCSzv3dn pic.twitter.com/cdISlcyrOK— Mining Memo (@miningmemo) November 14, 2021